dpt/davespace.co.uk/src/doodles/nuts.md

 <a>Spinning Archimedes "A" logo.
 Click for an MP4 version.</a>

 [![Image](nuts/thumbs/armboing2.gif)](nuts/armboing2.mp4)
-<a>The ARM Powered® logo rendered as 3D.
+<a>The ARM Powered® logo, rendered as 3D.
 Click for an MP4 version.</a>

 ## License, Trademarks & Credits